phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 ![Keybase.io: Add or create a key]({{site.baseurl}}/files/4_keybase_add_a_key.jpg)
 To get started, click the "Action required" button (kinda' obvious, right!?).

-## Add or create a key
+### Add or create a key

 ![Keybase.io: To add, or create, that is the question.]({{site.baseurl}}/files/5_keybase_add_or_create_key.jpg) You now have a choice, you can either `add` or `create` a public key.

+If you alrady have a public GPG key, you can upload that public key to Keybase at this point.
+Just click the `add` button.

 If you don't have a public key yet, this is a fine time to create one and Keybase can help you with that.
 Click "Add or create a key" to get started.

 ![Keybase.io: You picked a good passphrase, right?]({{site.baseurl}}/files/6_keybase_passphrase_again.jpg) You picked a [good passphrase](https://www.facebook.com/video.php?v=687975607998118&pnref=story), right?
 Something memorable that you didn't need to write down on a piece of paper that is now sitting beside your computer on your desk?